How to Translate Your Ministry Experience for Corporate Jobs: Step-by-Step Guide for Former Pastors

 So what are the P.A.R.T.S of a job description?

-• T = Technical Knowledge/Expertise.
-What technical knowledge or expertise are required to perform the actions that will yield successful results?
+T = Technical Knowledge/Expertise.
+What technical knowledge or expertise is required to perform the actions that will yield successful results?

 If you understand these, you understand the nuance, the context, and the culture of what you would be translating.

-This may require some additional research (I recorded this video for our coaching group on how to do deep research on a company before applying for a job).
+This may require some additional research (I recorded this video for the Interview Accelerator on how to do deep research on a company before applying for a job).

 How do you use P.A.R.T.S. to translate your experience?

-4. Now that you have the P.A.R.T.S. of a typical role, look at each point and answer the question, “have I done that or not?”
+Now that you have the P.A.R.T.S. of a typical role, look at each point and answer the question, “Have I done that or not?”

 Now you have all of your job experience that is relevant to your Top Job Type.